sspanak/tt9/README.md

 So make sure to read the initial setup and the hotkey tips in the [user manual](docs/user-manual.md).

 ## Contributing to the Project
 As with many other open-source projects, this one is also maintained by its author in his free time.
 Any help in making Traditional T9 better will be highly appreciated.
-Here is what you could do:
+Here is how:
 - [Report bugs](https://github.com/sspanak/tt9/issues) or other unusual behavior on different phones.
-Currently, the only testing and development device is: Qin F21 Pro+ / Android 11.
+Currently, the only testing and development devices are: Qin F21 Pro+ / Android 11; Energizer H620SEU / Android 10.
+But Android behaviour and appearance varies a lot across the millions of devices available out there.
 - Add [a new language](CONTRIBUTING.md#adding-a-new-language), [new UI translations](CONTRIBUTING.md#translating-the-ui) or simply fix a spelling mistake.
-The process is very simple and even with minimum techincal knowledge, your skills as a native speaker will be of great use.
+The process is very simple and even with minimum technical knowledge, your skills as a native speaker will be of great use.
 Or, if you are not tech-savvy, just [open a new issue](https://github.com/sspanak/tt9/issues) and put the correct translations there.
 - Experienced developers who are willing fix a bug, or maybe create a brand new feature, see the [Contribution Guide](CONTRIBUTING.md).

 Your PRs are welcome!